flycheck/flycheck/CONTRIBUTING.md

 ============

-If you discovered bugs and issues, have ideas for improvements or new features, or want to contribute a new module, please report to the [issue tracker][1] the repository and send a pull request, but respect the following guidelines.
+If you discovered bugs and issues, have ideas for improvements or new features, or want to contribute a new syntax checker, please report to the [issue tracker][1] the repository and send a pull request, but respect the following guidelines.

 Issue reporting